bsusrnkn/Country-Based-Subsidiary-Report-Generator-Agent/README.md

 # Country-Based Subsidiary Report Generator Agent

-This project generates automated investment reports for selected countries using a local LLM (Qwen3 via Ollama) for creating an agent using LangChain.
+This project generates automated investment reports for selected countries using local LLMs (Qwen3 via Ollama and gemini-2.0-flash-lite via GoogleGenerativeAI) for creating an agent using LangChain.
 Gradio is used as UI to take user inputs and display outputs.
+HTML is used for report generation.

 ## Features